3neti/questpay-docs/docs/executive-overview.md

 ## Concept Tagline

-> *"Every payment is a step closer to victory."*
+> **"Redeem.
+Race.
+Repeat."**

 ---

 ## Core Idea

-QuestPay™ is a reality-based competition where players complete real-world challenges using digital payments, earning clues, codes, and cash as they progress toward the ultimate prize.
+QuestPay™ is a redemption-driven reality race where players complete real-world challenges, redeem voucher codes to verify progress, and compete for clues, codes, and cash as they progress toward the ultimate prize.

 This innovative format combines:

 - **Physical challenges** and real-world quests
-- **Digital payment transactions** as verification mechanisms
+- **Voucher redemption mechanics** as verification system
 - **Immersive storytelling** that educates and entertains
 - **Brand integration** that feels natural and engaging
-- **Financial inclusion** as a core narrative theme
+- **Financial inclusion** through accessible redemption technology

 ---

 ## Mission

-**To showcase the power and inclusivity of modern fintech through immersive, gamified storytelling.**
+**To showcase the power of redemption-based gameplay through immersive, competitive storytelling.**

 We aim to:

-- Demonstrate how digital payments enable new forms of interaction
+- Demonstrate how redemption mechanics enable new forms of interaction
-- Educate the public about financial technology in an entertaining way
+- Educate the public about voucher technology in an entertaining way
 - Promote financial inclusion across all demographics
 - Create engaging content that sponsors and audiences love
 - Build a scalable, franchise-ready format for global expansion